dgg32/doctorai_gpt3_aws/README.md

 # doctorai_gpt3_aws

 Set up an r4.large instance on EC2 with Neo4j community running.
+It assumes that you have a key called "cloudformation".
+If you have the key in other name, you can change it in Line 37.

 ## build
 sam build